-This word is widely used in various industries because of high efficiency and objectivity.
-SMART method also happens to be a very practical resource that certainly can be a lifesaver for relevant people working in competitive fields like marketing, sales, advertising, market research and similar.
+This word is utilized in many industries due to its efficiency and objectivity.
+The SMART technique is also a practical tool that can save relevant professionals in competitive industries like marketing, sales, advertising, market research, etc.

-Take a few minutes to clear your head, now let us analyze through the SMART method to achieve SMART objectives and SMART Goals.
+Take a few minutes to clear your head; let us analyze the SMART method to achieve SMART objectives and goals.
 With constant practice, it will be easier to apply this method.
-However, for starters let us understand what each alphabet in the word “SMART” mean.
+However, for starters, let us understand what each alphabet in the word “SMART” mean.

-More the information you can contribute, better will be the results and it will be easier for you to reach your goals since defining the path to reach your goals will be clearer.
-If you are heading an organization or at a position where you are making strategic decisions for your organization or similar positions, from this point onwards, you will see if you have enough resources to achieve your goals or do you need to something extra to make things fruitful.
+Suppose you are heading an organization or are in a position where you are making strategic decisions for your organization or similar positions from this point onwards.
+In that case, you will see if you have enough resources to achieve your SMART goal or need to do something extra to make things fruitful.

-M-MEASURABLE: For a goal to be an objective clearly, you must have a quantitative way of measuring that you have effectively achieved it.
-For this, it is necessary to involve some numbers in definition, for example, percentages or exact amounts.
-If your goal is to get an ROI then you should say something like “increase the ROI by 23%”.
+M-MEASURABLEFor a SMART goal to be objective clearly, you must have a quantitative way of measuring that you have effectively achieved it.
+For this, it is necessary to involve some numbers in the definition, for example, percentages or exact amounts.
+If your measurable goals are to get an R.O.I., then you should say something like “Increase the R.O.I. by 23%”.

-It is not enough just to say “increase the number of clients”, it is best to do an analysis of the clients that you have now, of those that you need to get, as well as the total number of client to be achieved in a certain period of time, which is also important to define clearly.
+It is not enough to say, “Increase the number of clients.”
+It is best to analyze the clients you have now, those you need to get, and the total number of clients to be achieved in a certain period of time, which is also important to define clearly.

 The more quantitative data you have, the more control you can have over the advances.